If you are unfamiliar with any terms, you will find this glossary page useful.

 An investor’s ability to readily convert an investment to cash at prevailing market prices, which is a function of trade volume and bid-ask spreads.

 The art and science of making decisions about investment mix and policy, matching investments to objectives, asset allocation for individuals, and balancing risk against performance.
 Portfolio management is all about strengths, weaknesses, opportunities and threats in the choice of debt versus equity, domestic versus international, growth versus safety, and many other tradeoffs encountered in the attempt to maximize return at a given appetite for risk.

 Portfolio managers are firms and people who manage investment portfolios on behalf of private clients.
 Portfolio managers differ from mass-market or retail investment managers because they manage larger amounts of money for fewer clients.

 Private clients are individuals and families who have a significant financial portfolio and require expertise and access to investments beyond those available to the mass market.These individuals want to earn reasonable returns for the risk they are prepared to take.

 A subjective judgment held by a person about the characteristics and severity of a risk, i.e. likelihood, magnitude and timing of its effect.

 The concept implies that potential return rises with an increase in risk.
 Accordingly, an investor must accept the possibility of loss to achieve higher return on invested money.

 The degree of uncertainty that an investor can handle in regard to a negative change in the value of an investment portfolio is personal risk tolerance.

-The chance that the original purchase price paid for security is too high.
+The original purchase price paid for security is too high.